-Homemade Taho with silken tofu, tapioca pearls and a generous helping of sugar syrup will jumpstart your day!
-This Filipino sweet treat is a favorite especially when warm.
+Homemade Taho with tapioca pearls and a generous helping of sweet syrup will jumpstart your day!
+This Filipino sweet treat is a morning-favorite especially when warm.

-Taho has three parts, the white pudding-like stuff is actually soft silken tofu.
-Emphasis on silken since there’s different kinds of tofu.
+It’s a breakfast-favorite like champorado in the Philippines.
+Made with layers of warm silken tofu, arnibal (sweet syrup), and sago.
+The white pudding-like stuff is soft silken tofu with emphasis on silken, since there’s different kinds of tofu.
 Next is the “arnibal” or brown sugar syrup with vanilla extract.
 This syrup is crucial since it’s the one that gives taho flavor.
-Lastly, sago or tapioca pearls, which in my opinion is optional but it gives the snack texture and more enjoyable.
+Lastly, sago pearls or tapioca pearls, which in my opinion is optional but it gives the snack texture and more enjoyable.

 - 340 grams soft silken tofu